 The required template for submission, an Excel file, may be found here.
 It covers all new meteorites.
 There is no longer a separate template for NWA meteorites.
-In case of difficulties with the download, please contact the editor (Laurence Garvie) at lgarvie_at_asu.edu for assistance.
+In case of difficulties with the download, please contact the editor (Carl Agee) at metbulleditor_at_gmail.com for assistance.

 Written descriptions of new meteorites are encouraged.
 However, many descriptions will now only be published online, in the Meteoritical Bulletin Database.
 At the editor's discretion, some descriptions will be selected for printing in the hardcopy version of the Meteoritical Bulletin.

 Submission of a written description is mandatory for falls, new types of meteorites and meteorites with anomalous characteristics; it is optional for all other meteorites.
 In certain cases, the editor may request a written description for a meteorite.

 Unlike in the past, written descriptions are now submitted using the excel template above.
 All written descriptions are subject to editing prior to publication in the Meteoritical Bulletin or the Meteoritical Bulletin database.